nasa/daidalus/docs/index.md

 The class `Daidalus` is the main interface to the core DAA capabilities provided by
 DAIDALUS: detection, alerting, and maneuver guidance.
 As in previous example, the following examples assume that `daa`  is an object of type `Daidalus`.
+These outputs depend on the configuration of the `daa` object and in particular the configuration of the alerting logic.
+An important element of this configuration is the *corrective volume*, which is defined by a set of distance and time thresholds.
+Most of the detection and maneuver guidance functionality in DAIDALUS are computed with  respect to this volume.

 ## Detection Logic
 The time, in seconds, to violation of the corrective volume between